Why do people remember some brands and others look just generic?

 What do they have that other companies don’t?

-Clear mission, vision and values.
+Clear brand mission, brand vision and brand values.

 It’s hard to grow if you don’t know where you’re going.
 To fix problems with sales and marketing, you need to clear about what and how you want to do.
 Defining your core will help you lay down strategy.

 It is true business is done for profit and many companies are downright practical and void of passions.